mjdominus/git-util/README.md

 and doesn't fail completely in large repos.
 The name `lst` is supposed to remind you of `ls -t` and also of "LaST changes".

-`git-re-edit` invokes the editor on all the currently-dirty files:
+`git-re-edit` runs `git-dirtyfiles` and invokes the editor on all the currently-dirty files:

 1. Suppose you left your working directory dirty when you went home, and for some reason the editor has exited, and you want to open up the